 My paintings are based on symbolism which conveys my thoughts about life through metaphors and symbolic meaning universally ascribed to my subject matter.
 This symbolism—representing higher ideals, such as wisdom, awareness, and growth—may not be immediately obvious, yet I believe these messages reach the consciousness of those open to them.

-During my forty year career my artwork has received many prestigious awards, and has been exhibited in well over 150 gallery and 30 museum exhibitions in Argentina, Belgium, Canada, Denmark, Estonia, France, Germany, Italy, Japan, the Netherlands, Spain, Taiwan, the United Kingdom, and the United States.
+During my forty + year career my artwork has received many prestigious awards, and has been exhibited in well over 150 gallery and 30 museum exhibitions in fifteen countries, namely Argentina, Belgium, Canada, Denmark, Estonia, France, Germany, Italy, Japan, the Netherlands, New Zealand, Spain, Taiwan, the United Kingdom, and the United States.

 Five of my bronze statues enjoy permanent public installation in Wassenaar, the Netherlands.